• Skip to primary navigation

 • 3 tablespoons olive oil divided

-• 2 zucchini sliced in half rounds
+• 2 medium zucchini sliced in half rounds

-• 1 medium onion chopped
+• 1 medium sweet onion chopped

 • 1 pint snow peas ends trimmed and strings removed

-• 3-5 green onions chopped
+• 4 green onions green and white parts, chopped

-• 4 ounces Feta cheese
+• 8 ounces Feta cheese or grated Parmesan

 Instructions